The Ultimate Guide to Resort Skiing and Snowboarding in Banff National Park for Beginners

 Banff National Park is famous for its fluffy snow, thanks to a dry, cold climate.
 While sunny ski and snowboard days abound, it’s also essential to be prepared for chilly weather.
 Layering is key!
 Moisture-wicking base layers (avoid cotton), a warm mid-layer (down is great for cold days), and waterproof outerwear will keep you dry and toasty.
 And don’t forget these must-have accessories - high-cut ski socks, waterproof gloves, goggles, and a helmet are all essential.
 Missing any of these items?
 Many are available for rent or purchase at the shops listed above and at the resorts.

 While the three ski resorts are up to 45 minutes from the Banff townsite, they are conveniently accessible through a bus shuttle running throughout the day, included in the cost of your lift ticket.
-Find the bus schedule times below:
+Find the bus schedule and pick up points here.

 Parking is limited at the hills and can fill up on busy days.
 To ensure you can get on the slopes, take the shuttle.
 This also saves you driving on Canadian roads in the winter, which can be an icy endeavour.